xjackk/TwitchTVExpose/README.md

 $ npm install -g coffee-script
 ~~~

-<strong>Keep in mind, you need to make sure you are watching proper directories for compiling your coffeescript.
-In this command, I output my JS folder</strong>
+Keep in mind the watching directory and the output directory for compiling coffeescript to javascript.
+In this command, the **js** folder

 ~~~
 $ coffee -o js/ -cw js/